kundan-patna93/Code-support/README.md

    9)I'm not able to install ChatterBot library by using command "pip install chatterbot".
 Can anyone help me with this issue?

+        =>
         1. pip install chatterbot==1.0.0
         2. pip install chatterBot-corpus
         In case if the Above don't work...
 Use pip3 instead of pip.

+        =>AttributeError: module 'time' has no attribute 'clock' import time
+          time.clock = time.time